 The first time we went to Trini we discovered doubles.
 Spoonfuls of channa in fluffy flatbreads; doubles may not sound like much until you eat them.
 Sweet and tangy and like all things in Trinidad; spicy on request.
 Next time we came we found shark’n’bake on the north coast.
 Beachside sandwich that the whole nation adores.
 You don’t have to have shark either if you don’t want to.
 The third time it was ice cream.
-Creamy but not too sweet, J’n’J ice cream is made in Tobago.
+Creamy but not too sweet, J’n’J ice cream is homemade in Tobago.
 Flavours include cherry coconut and pumpkin.
 What did we find this time?
 This time it was chow.
 Worried you’re not getting your 5-a-day?
 Worry not longer.
 Chow is mango or pineapple sliced and marinated with salt and pepper, garlic and a chopped, green herb called chadon beni.
 Sweet and salty and of course hot if you want it sprinkled with pepper sauce.

 Chow is our latest experience of Trinidad.
 It’s another thing unique among the rest of the Eastern Caribbean.
 We discovered that Bajans called Trinidadians ‘Tricky-dadians’.
 Ha!
 Is it a simple play on words?
 We couldn’t comment of course, but it does seem that Trinidad plays with geography.
 This is a country that is almost South America with jungle forests, towering peaks, savannahs and deep cuts of river.
 Then at the last minute, it snatches itself back into island status.
 From this stance, while serving food that reflects its sense of special isolation, Trinidad is also a culture that pats itself on the back.
 I’ve absolutely never met a country that enjoys itself so much.
 Sure, Americans are proud of their constitutional values.
 The British covet their own traditions, different for each of its social spheres as if they’re a cake with different flavoured layers.
 The French hate change (if it ain’t broke, don’t fix it Monsieur), the Poles worship their willingness to suffer for a worthy cause.
-Australians both tame and respect nature, an impressive thing to do both together while the Spanish go all historically proper with long, complicated names but love to giggle.
+Australians both tame and respect nature, an impressive thing to do together while the Spanish go all historically proper with long, complicated names but love to giggle.
 Can the defining nature of cultures be the way they can be summed up into handy synopses?
 Probably not.
-And so much fun.
+But it’s so much fun!

 This time, we smelled Trinidad before we saw her towering silhouette.
 This was mostly because it was dark by the time we arrived.
 We didn’t plan to arrive at night though.
 We forgot about the equatorial current.
 It had pushed us to Barbados and now it was fighting us going home.